SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 #### Context Size

 How many tokens of the chat are kept in the context at any given time.
 How large the maximum context size you can use depends on the model and your subscription tier:
-- Kayra (tablet) - 3072 tokens
+- Kayra (Tablet) - 3072 tokens
-- Kayra (scroll) - 6144 tokens
+- Kayra (Scroll) - 6144 tokens
-- Kayra (opus) and Clio (all tiers) - 8192 tokens
+- Kayra (Opus) and Clio (all tiers) - 8192 tokens

 #### Temperature

-* Lower value - the answers are more logical, but less creative.
+* Lower value - the answers are more logical but less creative.
-* Higher value - the answers are more creative, but less logical.
+* Higher value - the answers are more creative but less logical.

 #### Repetition penalty